 Skype is one of the oldest and most popular voice and video chat services on the internet.
 In March 2020, Microsoft revealed Skype had 40 million daily active users.
 Although many competitors have surfaced, Skype remains popular around the world.

 So is it safe?
 Is it private?
 What should Skype users be aware of when they make calls and send messages?
-I’ll answer all of these questions in this article.
-I will mainly cover the standard Skype apps and not Skype for Business.
+This article will answer these questions and more.
+Note that we’ll be focusing on standard Skype apps rather than Skype for Business.

 Microsoft data collection